lux4rd0/weatherflow-collector/README.md

 This setting populates the WeatherFlow Forecast dashboards.
 It makes a Web services call to pull the daily and hourly forecasts for your location and stores them in InfluxDB.
 It runs the forecasting process on startup and every 60 minutes after the start of the container.
 This setting works only works with InfluxDB 1.8.

 ## Grafana Dashboards

 Collecting data is only half the fun.
-Now it's time to build out some Grafana Dashboards to visualize all of our great WeatherFlow data.
-You'll find a [folder of dashboards](https://github.com/lux4rd0/weatherflow-collector/tree/main/dashboards) that collector and backends split out.
+Now it's time to provision some Grafana Dashboards to visualize all of our great WeatherFlow data.
+You'll find a [folder of dashboards](https://github.com/lux4rd0/weatherflow-collector/tree/main/dashboards) with collectors and backends split out.

 The "**WeatherFlow - Overview**" dashboard is the starting point with a listing of Current observations along with historical details..